 Martijn Burger is Academic Director at the Erasmus Happiness Economics Research Organisation (EHERO) and Assistant Professor of Industrial and Regional Economics in the Department of Applied Economics at the Erasmus University Rotterdam.
 He obtained his Ph.D. in Economics (cum laude) from the Erasmus University Rotterdam.
 Most of his current research focuses on happiness economics and urban and regional economics, including geography of happiness, location decisions of multinational corporations, and institutional and social conditions for economic development.

 Steven C. van den Heuvel (Ph.D.) studied Pastoral Ministry at the Christelijke Hogeschool Ede, the Netherlands.
 He then went on to study theology at the ETF, receiving first his Th.M., in 2010, and then his Ph.D. in 2015, as part of a joint doctorate with the Theologische Universiteit Kampen (TUK), the Netherlands—his dissertation was entitled Bonhoeffer’s Christocentric Theology and Fundamental Issues in Environmental Ethics.
-He is currently Postdoctoral Researcher in the department of Systematic Theology and Ethics at ETF.
+He is currently Assistant Professor of Systematic Theology at ETF.
 In addition, he is Senior Research Fellow at ILSE.
 His research interests are dialectic theology, environmental ethics and economic ethics.